 - Businesses must now list their physical business address, not PO Boxes or similar services, when registering

-- Businesses must now list all properties [sites and apps] the agent will be assigned to in the online public database.
+- Companies must now list all properties [sites and apps] assigned to the agent in the online public database.

 There are other rules as well, so contact me if you do not have legal representation to make sure you comply.

 Prefer not to list your name, phone number, and email address for the public and spam bots to collect?
-I can act as the agent if you are located in California.
-If you are located in another state or country, contact DMCAAgentService.com.
+Contact DMCAAgentService.com.

-The December 31, 2017 deadline is approaching quickly.
+The DMCA agent registration deadline is quickly approaching – December 31, 2017.
 If you allow visitors to post to your online properties, compliance with the DMCA is a must.
 Register your agent asap.

 Richard A. Chapo, Esq.